Peruz/ElectraProcessing/README.md

 ```
 dist/minimal_ertgui/minimal_ertgui
 ```
-it may have the `.exe` exstension on Windows.
+it may have the `.exe` extension on Windows.

 It is possible to distribute the dist folder and run the app by clicking on the built executable.
 Creating a shortcut may be useful.